-The following browser recommendations are for ITS-supported web applications and are based on coordinated testing efforts between the ITS Help Desk and the developers for various ITS-suipported web applications.
+The following browser recommendations are for ITS-supported web applications and are based on coordinated testing efforts between the ITS Help Desk and the developers for various ITS-supported web applications.
 Because of the rapid changes to modern web browsers, please check back frequently as browser test results will be posted as soon as they are available.

-Supported Windows browsers include Internet Explorer, Firefox, and Chrome.
 See Windows browser matrix for browser recommendations based on our test results.

-Supported Mac OS browsers include Safari, Firefox, and Chrome.
 See Mac OS browser matrix for browser recommendations based on our test results.

 While individual users and departments may have specific browser preferences, the recommendations are based on many factors: